How All Social Organizations Are the Same: They're All Systems

 First, What is a System?

 Despite the complexity of organizations as explained in the topic What is an Organization?, it helps a great deal to think of organizations as systems.
-When reading the following paragraphs about systems, think of an organization that you know -- or even about other systems, such as automobiles or plants.
+When reading the following paragraphs about systems, think of an organization that you know — or even about other systems, such as automobiles or plants.

 Simply put, a system is an organized collection of parts that are highly integrated in order to accomplish an overall goal or outcome.
 The system has various inputs which are processed to produce certain outputs, that together, accomplish the overall goal desired by the system.
 There is ongoing feedback among these various parts to ensure they remain aligned to accomplish the overall goal.

-For example, in an organization, the inputs might be funding, people, facilities and technologies.
+For example, in an organization, the inputs might be funding, people, facilities, and technologies.
 (For an actual organization, the list of inputs would be much longer and more specific.)
 Processes would be, for example, using the money to train people, developing and marketing products and services, and measuring customer satisfaction.
-Outputs would be the, for example, the number of products and services that were sold.
+Outputs would be, for example, the number of products and services that were sold.
 The overall goals, our desired outcome, would be highly satisfied customers sufficient that they pay a suitable price and the organization remains financially viable.

 A pile of sand is not a system.
 If one removes a sand particle, you've still got a pile of sand.
 However, a functioning car is a system.
 Remove the carburetor and you no longer have a working car.

 Systems range from very simple to very complex.
 There are numerous types of systems.
-For example, there are biological systems (for example, the heart), mechanical systems (an automobile), human/mechanical systems (riding a bicycle), ecological systems (predators and prey) and social systems (departments and groups).
+For example, there are biological systems (for example, the heart), mechanical systems (an automobile), human/mechanical systems (riding a bicycle), ecological systems (predators and prey), and social systems (departments and groups).

-For more information about systems in general, see Systems Thinking, Systems Tools and Chaos Theory.
+For more information about systems in general, see Systems Thinking, Systems Tools, and Chaos Theory.

 Tools to Depict a System